Dr. Maya Chen, MD, PhD

 PCOS and Hair Loss: Treatment Considerations for the Underlying Endocrinology

-Polycystic ovary syndrome affects 10–15% of women of reproductive age.
+Polycystic ovary syndrome affects 10 to 15% of women of reproductive age.
 Hair loss is a common feature, and treating it without addressing the underlying endocrinology often fails.

 Trichoscopy: The Diagnostic Tool That Should Be Standard in Every Hair Consultation